manoj23/mysql_install_db/README.md

 `mysql_install_db.sh` script initializes a folder to be ready to be used with `mysql`.
+It allows to configure the root password as well as adding new users.

 This script depends on: jq, mysql, mysqld_safe and mysql_install_db.